 January 23— February 18, 2018

-by Jill Daum with music by John Mann
+by Jill Daum with songs by John Mann

 Directed by Michael Shamata

 Can you re-imagine a lifetime together?
 Forget About Tomorrow is a play about a family – a loving family in crisis.
 When Jane’s husband Tom begins having trouble remembering things, she enters a world of denial.
 The play – at times extremely funny and always deeply moving – is Jane’s long and reluctant journey to accepting her husband’s fate, and the new role that she is expected to play.

 Why I Chose This Play